philipturner/ue5-nanite-macos/README.md

 > \*I tried passing `-FORCELOGFLUSH` as an "argument passed on launch" to the `UnrealEditor.app` in Xcode schemes.
 I also tried passing `FORCELOGFLUSH=1` (without a dash) and had to prepend it with `YES` to open `YES.uproject`.
 I got the idea from [this thread](https://forums.unrealengine.com/t/flush-log-file-on-critical-error/359971).
 I couldn't tell whether the output stream's behavior changed, but it didn't show certain messages I had created immediately before the crash.
 Finally,

 Now, I think I know what the problem is.
 I removed all of my custom messages, and I was able to send one message immediately before the crash.
 I think I'll work around it as follows.
-This will also give me freedom to only print the most recent messages.
-I don't need most of the messages that are flooding the console; only the last few messages before the crash.

- - First, create a global variable that can hold several string messages.
- - Second, make that variable accessible to multiple disparate locations in Unreal Engine source code.
- - Third, append messages to that variable, recording valuable information for debugging purposes.
- - Fourth, concatenate all messages into one massive string, separated with `\n`.
-Print that as the error message.

-Alternatively, I could do something like [shown here](https://github.com/philipturner/swift-colab/blob/200ec9c9ba4ff29365e77551a65fd5824482a11b/Sources/LLDBProcess/LLDBProcess.cpp#L21-L34).
 Make a custom log file, with its absolute path hard-coded into the C++ source.
 Delete the file before launching the Unreal Editor, then look at the file's contents after it crashes.
-This seems like the easier option.
-I could copy and paste code for opening the file, checking whether it exists, and logging, without messing with headers.
+Copy and paste code for opening the file, checking whether it exists, and logging, without messing with C++ headers.
 Such code duplication is bad practice for production code, but I'm just debugging.
 I need something that works.

 ## Attribution